-The photography course is more technically demanding in Grade 11.
 Students will focus on the safe and appropriate use of professional photographic equipment, such as the functions of DSLR cameras, different types of lenses, and tripods.
 They will also learn all aspects of lighting, including lighting theory, techniques, and styles as well as basic digital editing techniques, including layout, resolution, tonal and colour correction, crop ratios, and output.
 At the end they will be able to use critical thinking skills to select and utilize the most appropriate equipment to complete photographic assignments.
 Introduction to Photography is highly recommended before taking any grade 11 photography courses.

-\PH40SAPL ADVANCED PHOTOGRAPHIC LIGHTING 40S \PH40SADD ADVANCED DIGITAL DARKROOM 40S PH40SAPH APPLIED PHOTOGRAPHY 40S
+GRADE 12 • 4 CREDITS PH40SAPE ADVANCED PHOTOGRAPHIC EQUIPMENT 40S PH40SAPL ADVANCED PHOTOGRAPHIC LIGHTING 40S PH40SADD ADVANCED DIGITAL DARKROOM 40S PH40SAPH APPLIED PHOTOGRAPHY 40S

-This course builds on the skills and knowledge learned in grade 11.
 Students will focus on the advanced use of professional photographic lighting and advanced digital editing techniques.
 Students will use critical thinking skills to manipulate various forms of lighting to complete photographic assignments as well as select the most appropriate software and tools to professionally edit images to achieve desired results.
 The study of portraiture, commercial, architectural, drone photography as well as digital workflow is a major part of the program.